 1001 NG Amsterdam

-If you’ve completed your Bachelor’s programme in the Netherlands, we will verify your previous education based on the records provided by DUO.
-In this case you don’t have to send us certified copies of your degree and transcript.
+If you have completed your Bachelor’s programme in the Netherlands, we will verify your previous education based on the records provided by DUO.
+In this case, you don’t have to send us certified copies of your degree and transcript.